Egton Bridge, North Yorkshire

 The Catholic mission in Egton has its origins in penal times.
-The martyr Father Nicholas Postgate, executed in 1679, was born at Kirkdale House in 1597.
+The martyr Fr Nicholas Postgate, executed in 1679, was born at Kirkdale House in 1597.
 In 1743 a chapel existed beside Bridge House, occupied by the recusant Smith family, and adjacent to the present church and school.
 In 1780 there were 415 Catholics in the district.
 The first church was built here in 1790, immediately after the passing of the Second Relief Act.
-It was converted to a school in 1867 when the present church was built.
-An outbuilding to the rear of the school, now part of the 19th century presbytery, was the original presbytery.
+It was converted to a school in 1867, when the present church was built.
+An outbuilding to the rear of the school, now part of the nineteenth century presbytery, was the original priest’s house.

 This is a substantial church of tall nave with aisles under one steeply pitched roof, the aisles not readily discernable externally.
 Apsed sanctuary.
 Faced in dressed sandstone with ashlar dressings under a Welsh slate roof.
 The aisles have single lancet windows, lancet windows also to the apse, set high up.
 North entrance with a pointed arch and a trefoiled tympanum with a statue of the Virgin and Child set in a mandorla.
 The entrance front has a vertiginous gable with projecting buttresses embracing a tall and blind pointed arch.
 Within this the pointed arched doorway (the main entrance to the church) and a septfoil window above.
 The buttresses above the arch disappear into the thickness of the wall which rises to a gabled bellcote.
 Tall projecting gabled bay to the south with a two-light window with plate tracery.
 Mandorla above enclosing a statue (probably St Hedda).
 Set into the south side of the church are Stations of the Cross and at the western end is a pieta under a gabled timber canopy, work of 1900.